adamedx/adamedx.github.io/_posts/2018-08-08-Microsoft-Graph-via-PowerShell.md

 Note that for your own app ID to work with this sample, you must add the "native" platform when you configure the application on the portal -- the sample uses a native authentication flow as opposed to one of the "web" flows.
 Web flows require that the application itself prove its identity, and that's not something the sample does (it relies only on the user's proof of identity when obtaining an access token).

 ### Step 2: Get your access token
-This part is worth a post in its own right -- we'll cover this in the next post.
+This part is a worthy topic in its own right -- we'll cover it in detail in the next post.
 For now, we'll treat this as a black box -- to follow along in the next sections, assume we've executed the following command to obtain an access token:

 ```
 $token = (GetGraphAccessToken).Token # step 2